rdeneau/formation-fsharp/en/fsharp-training-09-oo.md

 # Structures

-Alternatives to classes, but more limited inheritance and recursion features
+Alternatives to classes, but more limited / inheritance and recursion

 Same syntax as for classes, but with the addition of: